 Companies, both large and small, have developed ergonomic programs that use a programmatic approach to identify and solve their ergonomic problems.
 While helpful, outside consultants or experts are often not necessary.
 The majority of ergonomic problems can be satisfactorily addressed by low-cost interventions utilizing in-house resources.
 The required amount of time to complete the course is dependent upon your knowledge of workplace safety.
 You have up to six months to complete the course.

-Upon successful completion of this course, the student will attain the designation of Workplace Ergonomics Specialist (WES).
-With this certificate, the student will have acquired the knowledge, skills and abilities to:
+Upon successful completion of this course, the student will have the knowledge, skills, and abilities to:

 - Define ergonomics and identify different types of musculoskeletal disorder injuries (MSD) to recognize the importance of ergonomics in the workplace.